Lio (singer)

 Vanda Maria Ribeiro Furtado Tavares de Vasconcelos (born 17 June 1962), known professionally as Lio, is a Portuguese-Belgian singer and actress who was a pop icon in France and Belgium during the 1980s.
 In 2024 she began serving as a judge on Drag Race Belgium.

 Life and career

 Vanda Maria Ribeiro Furtado Tavares de Vasconcelos was born on 17 June 1962 in Mangualde, Portugal.
 When her father was called up to fight in the Portuguese Army, the family moved to Mozambique.
 Her parents divorced and, in 1968, Vanda moved with her mother and new stepfather to Brussels, Belgium, where her sister, actress Helena Noguerra, was born.
-In her teens she was determined to become a singer, and she was encouraged by singer-songwriter Jacques Duvall (né Eric Verwilghem), a family friend.
+In her teens she was determined to become a singer, and she was encouraged by singer-songwriter Jacques Duvall, a family friend.
 She took her stage name, Lio, from a character in the Barbarella comic books by Jean-Claude Forest.